 My biggest accomplishment at Reading was one of my presentations.
 The comments I received afterwards made me realise I had mastered the art of debate.
 I thought back to a few months earlier and realised how many tools I had gained – I was accustomed to the rules of debate and I was able to express my point succinctly.
 I was so pleased, as one thing that had frustrated me before my master's was that I wanted to express my views effectively but I felt I didn't have enough tools to succeed."

 informing the world

-Silvia is currently working at the BBC, and has big aspirations for the future:
+Following graduation, Silvia had big aspirations for the future:

 "While I was at Reading I realised that philosophy on the topics I wanted to talk about would always overlap with scientific research.
 The importance of taking scientific results into account in philosophy became evident.
 Reflecting on this, after graduating from Reading I decided to go to Imperial College London to do another master's, this time in Science Communication."